-The school does a great deal of fund raising for local, national and international charities already this session.
-You will be kept informed about these by our school newsletter throughout the session.
+The school does a great deal of fund raising for local, national and international charities.
+You will be kept informed about these by our weekly update throughout the session.

 We also have strong links with businesses, local churches, voluntary groups and sports clubs in the area.
 All of these help to give our pupils opportunities to learn and develop across a wide range of skills.